The PAL Project Lens

 Do any of these resonate for you and how you approach your practice?

-In considering what it takes to plan an engaging lesson, working group members chose the following tenets to guide the project:
+In considering what it takes to plan an engaging lesson, working group members chose the following six tenets to guide the project:

-A Learner-Centred Approach
+A Learner-Centred

 As adult educators the notion of being learner-centred is not are constructivist theory and meaning making, a learner- centred approach puts the learner at the centre of the learning and at the centre of our planning for learning practices.